admindojo/CTFd/CTFd/plugins/admindojo-about/instructions/storage-raid-create-lvl1-ub18.md

     <p class="lead text-left">Create a level 1 raid from empty disks</p>
 </div>

-Create a level 1 raid from empty disks

 <h2 class="display-4">Scenario</h2>

 Your customer got a new Ubuntu 18 Server with two additional disks.
 The customer needs a new directory at `\data` to store important files.